This article describes the skills and growth markers that are relevant to 3-year-olds.

 - Has a longer attention span

 - Acts out social encounters through play activities

 - Becomes less afraid when separated from mother or caregiver for short periods of time

 - Knows own name, age, and sex (boy/girl)

 - Has some cooperative play (building tower of blocks together)

 At age 3, almost all of a child's speech should be understandable.

 Temper tantrums are common at this age.
-Children who have tantrums that often last for more than 15 minutes or that occur more than three times a day should be seen by a health care provider.
+Children who have tantrums that often last for more than 15 minutes or that occur more than 3 times a day should be seen by a provider.